 2. Making Mental Health a Priority

 I’m a huge fan of good and positive mental health.
 There are many ways to access a better mindset, and my top three are: reading, podcasts, and therapy.
-Then there is the action behind these three.
-I’ll touch on therapy right now.
+(A bonus fourth is hiring a coach.)
+We then have to take action on these.
+I’ll touch on therapy primarily.
 Therapy has been the biggest game-changer for me because I’ve been dedicated to it for over a decade.
 My therapist, who is an angel (but also a tough cookie) has seen me through some really rough times.
 So many different iterations of myself.
-From being with a complete narcissist to quitting working for my dad because of a toxic work environment, this lady has helped me through.
-Obviously, I had to do the work, but I had and have support, and someone without a dog in the fight.
-I heard somewhere recently that people spend more on their cars in their lifetime than on their mental health.
+From being with a complete narcissist to quitting working in a toxic work environment, this lady has helped me through.
+Obviously, I had to do the work, but I had and have support from someone without a dog in the fight.
+I heard somewhere recently that people spend more money on their cars in their lifetime than on their mental health.
 The more mentally healthy I am, the more I see the truth in that and the further it puts me from others who don’t make it a priority.
 Preparing for my second half of life with the right mindset has been key.
 The book

 The Four Agreements (which I HIGLY recommend reading) lays out a fantastic way to kickstart a better mentally healthy way of living.
 In fact, I should go re-read that.